awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 This value designates a [JSON](https://www.json.org/) \(JavaScript Object Notation\) data format\.

 You can use the following `format_options` values with `format="json"`:
-+ `jsonPath`: A [JsonPath](https://github.com/json-path/JsonPath) expression that identifies an object to be written\.
++ `jsonPath`: A [JsonPath](https://github.com/json-path/JsonPath) expression that identifies an object to be read into records\.
+This is particularly useful when a file contains records nested inside an outer array\.
 For example, the following JsonPath expression targets the `id` field of a JSON object:

   ```
   format="json", format_options={"jsonPath": "$.id"}